Bari (Puglia), Italy – Jan 2018

 Patras, Greece to Bari, Italy (by Ferry) – Jan 2018

-Promptly at 4pm the inner port gates were opened and port security personnel commenced surprisingly thorough searches of each vehicle for potential stowaways (illegal immigrants, predominantly Kurds from Iraq)…
+At precisely 4pm the inner port gates were opened and port security personnel began a surprisingly thorough search of all vehicles for potential stowaways (illegal immigrants, predominantly Kurds from Iraq).
+Thereafter it was simply a matter of waiting in designated parking areas alongside the ferry until vehicle loading started

-.. grab a drink, sit by a window and watch the would-be stowaways being chased around the port by security personnel.
+With my overnight bag safely stowed in my cabin, it was time to repair to the bar, grab a drink, sit by a window and watch the would-be stowaways being chased around the port by the authorities.
+Sad.

-They have the loading of these ferries down to a fine art and we were soon under way:
+The have the loading of these ferries down to a fine art and we were soon under way.

-… and then, just as it started to get dark, we too were leaving Patras.
+… and then, just as it started to get dark, we too were on our way.

 … and then I was driving off the ferry and onto Italian soil.